SAFE-Stack/docs/docs/recipes/package-management/migrate-to-paket.md

 ```

 #### 2. Run the Migration
-Run this command to move existing Nuget references to Paket from your packages.config or .fsproj file:
+Run this command to move existing NuGet references to Paket from your packages.config or .fsproj file:
 ```bash
 dotnet paket convert-from-nuget
 ```